 The following simple example customisation shell script would install the

 emacs editor on each node within your environment:

 #!/bin/bash yum -y install emacs

-Customisation scripts are run in unattended mode, and should be written to complete with interactive input.
+Customisation scripts are run in unattended mode, and should be written to complete without interactive input.

 Once the bash script has been created - upload it to your S3 bucket into the

 You can upload multiple customisation scripts to each event folder within the profile folder - each of the scripts will be run whenever the given event occurs.

 The output of each customiser script run is sent to the file